standard-software/chrome-copy-tabs-title-url/README.md

 Copy the title and URL from a Chrome tabs.

-- Short Amazon URL
+- Short Amazon URL (.com and .co.jp)
+- Delete Parameter after ?
+From URL
 - No Encode Japanese URL
-- Delete Parameter From URL
 - Remove Bracketed (---) From Title
+- Replace Space Zenkaku to Hankaku From Title (Japanese Space Char type)
 - Remove Answer's Name From Title On Quora (English and Japanese)
 - Remove UserName From Title On GitHub Pull Request